RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 1. Stripe subscriptions are excluced from the Prediction Explorer Beta, since a single Stripe product can have multiple durations, which must first be known before a reliable survival curve can be built.
 2. Products which had a price change may have less accurate predictions for a period following the price change if the new survival rates are not fully observed through changes in cancellation behavior.
 3. We do not (yet) predict conversion _to_ a paid subscription from non-paying customers, which means the total predicted LTV of a cohort only includes those subscriptions that have already converted to paid, and may change over time if additional subscriptions convert to paid.
+4. For new products, we use survival curves of similar products with enough historical data.
+This approach, on average, gives reliable results, but your product's retention could turn out to be different than our similar set.
+Because of that, predictions for products with little historical data should be used with caution.

 ## How to use the Prediction Explorer in your business